Versioning

 Using versioning

-This guide uses the S3 API using the aws CLI client.
+This guide uses the S3 API by using the aws CLI client.
 See our S3 documentation to get started.

 Warning